-Typically, the agency takes advantage of services provided by staff at the ODOT's Office of Equal Opportunity (OEO) and the Local Technical Assistance Program (LTAP).
-For example, technical interpretations have been secured by OEO personnel.
-In addition, civil Rights-related training has been secured from LTAP workshops/webinars targeting the ADA, DBEs, and Title VII regarding unlawful employment practices.
+Typically, the Agency takes advantage of services provided by staff at the ODOT's Office of Equal Opportunity (OEO) and the Local Technical Assistance Program (LTAP).
+Technical interpretations have been secured from OEO personnel.
+Civil Rights-related training has been secured from LTAP workshops/webinars targeting the ADA, DBEs and Title VII regarding unlawful employment practices.
 But such training is limited.